@xkmgym2cpccjoacqcusxqz77j9oqv4

 Photography coverage would be from 12-8pm with this timeline

-*Want to do a petal toss, or confetti toss with the bridal party??
+*Want to do a petal toss, or confetti toss with the wedding party??
 We love these!
 Just order (Light colored confetti or petals (Ivory & blush photograph best)

 Featured Posts